nestjs/docs.nestjs.com/content/modules.md

 }
 ```

-However, module classes cannot be injected by the providers due to the [circular dependency](/fundamentals/circular-dependency) .
+However, module classes themselves cannot be injected as providers due to [circular dependency](/fundamentals/circular-dependency) .

 #### Global modules

-If you have to import the same set of modules everywhere, it might be annoying.
-In [Angular](https://angular.io), the `providers` are registered in the global scope.
+If you have to import the same set of modules everywhere, it can get tedious.
+In [Angular](https://angular.io), `providers` are registered in the global scope.
 Once defined, they're available everywhere.
-On the other hand, Nest encapsulates providers inside the module scope.
-You aren't able to use the module providers elsewhere without importing them.
-But sometimes, you may just want to provide a set of things which should be available always - out-of-the-box, for example: helpers, database connection, whatever.
-That's why you're able to make the module a **global** one.
+Nest, however, encapsulates providers inside the module scope.
+You aren't able to use a module's providers elsewhere without first importing them.
+When you want to provide a set of providers which should be available everywhere out-of-the-box, (e.g., helpers, database connections, etc.) you can make the module **global** with the `@Global()` decorator.

 ```typescript
 import { Module, Global } from '@nestjs/common';